Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: The physical Hamiltonian

-As expected the two polarization modes of the gravitational wave and the scalar modes all decouple from each other.

-Note that the coefficients in \eqref{HBI} are combinations of background phase space variables that depend explicitly on the vectors $\hat{v}$ and $\hat{w}$.
-In order to make them phase space observables, one needs first to solve \eqref{fermilaw} and then express the solution in terms of the basic phase space variables.
-Another way to obtain the phase space representation of the coefficients would be to fix $\hat{v}$ and $\hat{w}$ in such a way that they form an orthonormal triad together with $\hat{k}$ but are not necessarily Fermi-Walker-propagated.
-This will generate a correction to the extra Hamiltonian \eqref{ext}.
-Setting:
+The coefficients in \eqref{HBI} are combinations of the background phase space variables and the vectors $\hat{v}$ and $\hat{w}$.
+However, for the purpose of quantization one needs to express the vectors $\hat{v}$ and $\hat{w}$ in terms of the background phase space variables.
+To this end one should solve the dynamical equations \eqref{fermilaw} (or, equivalently Eqs \eqref{fermilaw2}).
+This however might be very difficult.
+In such cases one may fix $\hat{v}$ and $\hat{w}$ explicitly.
+In general, this procedure gives vectors that are not Fermi-Walker-propagated and therefore, it yields a correction to the extra Hamiltonian \eqref{ext}.
+For instance, setting: